obicons/sa4u/platforms/OpenUxAS/README.md

 ```

 ## Step 5: Insert a Synthetic Bug
-Edit the file `infrastructure/sbx/x86_64-linux/uxas-release/src/src/cpp/UxAS_Main.cpp` to introduce a bug.
+Edit the file `infrastructure/sbx/x86_64-linux/uxas-release/src/src/cpp/UxAS_Main.cpp` in the OpenUxAS directory to introduce a bug.

 For example, outside of the `main` function declare an uninitialized global variable `alt_in_cm`.
 Then, inside of `main` after the line `auto o = new afrl::cmasi::AirVehicleState;`, insert the line `alt_in_cm = o->getLocation()->getAltitude();`.

 ## Step 6: Analyze
 You're ready to detect your synthetic bug.
-Run these commands:
+Run these commands from the OpenUxAS directory:
 ```sh
 $ docker container run                  \
    --rm                                 \